Jasonyanyusong/AI_Kmeans/README.md

 # AI_Kmeans

-There is several problems in K means algorithm currently
+I would like to propose a refined K means evaluate criteria.